bodemann/backup/README.md

 # backup
 Backup for friends and family of IT experts.

+## Auto start

+When executed, the program configures itself to launch automatically at user login on Linux, macOS, and Windows.

 ## Configuration

 Configuration for the restic repository and password is loaded in the